kblomqvist/yasha/README.md

 ### Variable pre-processing before template rendering

-If you need to pre-process template variables before those are passed into the template, you can do that within an extension file by declaring a custom parser which overwrites the default parser:
+If you need to pre-process template variables before those are passed into the template, you can do that within an extension file by declaring a custom parser which "overwrites" (is used before) the default parser:

 ```python
 import yasha